ntop/ntopng/doc/src/web_gui/categories.rst

 Ntopng also supports editing such file from the GUI.
 In order to do so, it's still necessary to use the above option to point to a protos file located into a directory where ntopng has the permission to read and write.
-In practice, in order to enable tihs feature, ntopng should be started with the *--ndpi-protocols=/var/lib/ntopng/protos.txt* option.
+In practice, in order to enable this feature, ntopng should be started with the *--ndpi-protocols=/var/lib/ntopng/protos.txt* option.
 If you already have a protos file, move it to */var/lib/ntopng/protos.txt* and run